rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Enforcing limits on some activities makes it easier to control costs.
 Because you pay for only what you use in the Rackspace Managed Cloud,
-limits mean you will not be surprised by a sudden spike in billable
+limits mean that you will not be surprised by a sudden spike in billable
 activity.
 Limits can also protect you from workloads beyond the capacity
 of your configuration.